 "Actions speak louder than words," Baldassare said.
 "The governor has been promoting an important cause worldwide, but Californians want to see more action.

-"Last year, the governor and lawmakers made lots of progress on issues such as global warming and there was excitement they'd be
+"Last year, the governor and lawmakers made lots of progress on issues such as global warming and there was excitement they'd be building on that this year," he added.
+"Instead, they're seeing Republicans and Democrats going back to their corners."

 Baldassare and analysts said Schwarzenegger's "green" credentials also have recently been put to the test.